BettercareHealth/bettercare/maternal-care/test-13.md

 	1. Should be classified as low risk and delivered in a primary perinatal-care clinic
 	1. Should be given Syntometrine after delivery to prevent a postpartum haemorrhage
 16. A patient with heart valve disease should:
-	1. Be given ampicillin 1 g and gentamicin 80 mg intravenously at the onset of labour
+	1. Be nursed on her side during labour with her body raised with pillows to 45 degrees
-	1. Be nursed on her side during labour
+	1. Be nursed on her side during labour with her body flat on the bed
 	1. Be delivered in the lithotomy position
 	1. Be heavily sedated during labour
 17. Which complication is common if diabetes is not well controlled in the third trimester?